Jump to:

 Imaging

 Magnetic resonance imaging (MRI) with T1 and T2 weighted (STIR images) will reflect atrophy of affected skeletal muscles and compliments the physical examination and can assist with sights of target for muscle biopsy.4 The pattern of weakness and edema seen on MRI has been shown to be highly specific and distinguishable from other myopathies.
 Features on MRI in the upper limbs include forearm flexor involvement with preference for the flexor digitorum profundus (FDP) and sparing of the flexor digitorum superficialis (FDS) and forearm extensors are seen.
-In the lower limbs, quadriceps are involved early with sparing of adductors and hamstrings even in the later stage of disease.16,17
+In the lower limbs, quadriceps are involved early with sparing of adductors and hamstrings even in the later stage of disease.25,26

 Muscle biopsy is the definitive diagnostic procedure for s-IBM.

-• Histopathological features of IBM:
+• Histopathological features of s-IBM

 • Predominantly endomysial inflammatory infiltration of non-necrotic muscle cells on hematoxylin & eosin stain